vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 #### Co-located queries

 Relay heavily relies on GraphQL fragments to express data requirements.
 In fact, when working with Relay, we're not actually writing full-blown GraphQL queries but only specify the data that is needed for each component in terms of a fragment.
 Relay is then taking care of composing the fragments and building the actual queries that are getting sent to the server.
-As developers, this process is completely hidden from us and we don't have an easy way to influence it.
+As developers, this process is completely hidden and proivides a nice abstraction ...

 As mentioned above, React components that need data from the server need to be wrapped with a `Relay.Container`.
 This higher-order component does not directly take care of fetching the data but rather provides the wrapped component with the ability to define its data requirements in the form of a fragment and then guarantees that this data is available before the component is rendered.